ViStoryBench: Comprehensive Benchmark Suite for Story Visualization: Method Evaluation Detail on ViStoryBench

-Anim-Director~\cite{li2024anim} does not support input reference images.
+AnimDirector~\cite{li2024anim} does not support input reference images.
 It utilizes LLM to supplement character and scene descriptions based on simple prompts provided by users, refining them into complete story sequences by scenes.
 Visual images are generated through the Stable Diffusion 3~\cite{esser2024scaling} model, filtered by VLM, and subsequently used to generate videos.
 We adopt the following strategies to complete the test on ViStoryBench:

-\begin{enumerate}[itemsep=-1.4pt,leftmargin=2em] \item We directly input the prompt of each shot from ViStoryBench as the story sequence prompt to generate images.
+\begin{enumerate}[label=\textcircled{ \arabic*}, leftmargin=1.4em, parsep=-0.05em] \item We directly input the prompt of each shot from ViStoryBench as the story sequence prompt to generate images.
 After filtering by VLM, we obtain the results without proceeding with the subsequent video generation steps.

 \item To accommodate ultra-long prompts, we employ grouped encoder sd\_embed~\cite{sd_embed_2024} to address this issue.

 \item We modify the original resolution of $1024\times1024$ to a resolution close to 16:9, specifically $768\times1344$.